B-Mohammed2/canvas/README.md

 Scenario 8: Saving Images
-Given that I am on the canvas page, when I click on the "Save Image" button,
+Given that I am on the canvas page,
+When I click on the "Save Image" button,
 The current canvas image should be saved to a file format of my choice (such as PNG or JPEG), to allow me to download and share my artwork.

 Scenario 9: Uploading Images